COMPETITIVE GOVERNANCE

 CRA Section 12.
 Debt

-The Parent Sector Boards of the federal, state, and local governments must take ownership of all government assets and liabilities as defined in the 5-year transition plans.
+The Parent Sector Boards of federal, state, and local governments must take ownership of all current government assets and liabilities as defined in the 5-year transition plans.

-Sector 24 must collect 30% of the taxes for debt from the sales tax.
+Sector 24 must collect 30% of the debt taxes from the sales tax.

-Sector 24 must collect 30% of the taxes for debt from an entity's income taxes with the minimum tax of 25% of the average per capita debt income tax.
+Sector 24 must collect 30% of the debt taxes from an entity's income taxes, with a minimum tax of 25% of the average per capita debt income tax.

-Sector 25 must collect 30% of the tax in the form of a proportional real-estate tax.
+Sector 25 must collect 30% of the debt tax in the form of a proportional real-estate tax.

-The debt-tax rates described must achieve no less than a 2% original debt principal pay-off per year plus finance charges.
+The debt tax described must achieve at least a 2% paydown of the original debt principal per year, plus finance charges.

-The expected revenue of a Share-Loan is an actual item with real value, thus an asset eligible to be in a Sector 19 M-CAP.
+The expected revenue of a Share-Loan is an actual item with real value, thus an asset eligible for a Sector 19 M-CAP.

-The expected revenue of a clearly defined future tax is an actual item with real value, thus an asset eligible to be in a Sector 19 M-CAP.
+The expected revenue from a clearly defined future tax is an actual item with real value, thus an asset eligible for inclusion in a Sector 19 M-CAP.

-After the fifth year of this Amendment taking effect, these future tax assets must be switched to well-defined future individualized share-Loans and sold to M-CAP's at a rate of 1% of the original debt principal per month until all debt is equally matched with assets within M-CAP's.
+After the fifth year of this Amendment taking effect, these future tax assets must be converted into well-defined, individualized share-Loans and sold to M-CAPs at a rate of 1% of the original debt principal per month until all debt is equally matched with assets within M-CAPs.

-All new debt by Sector Boards or Parent Sector Boards must be sold to an M-CAP by well-defined future individualized share-Loans.
+All new debt properly issued by Sector Boards or Parent Sector Boards must be matched with well-defined future individualized share loans and sold to an M-CAP.

 Section 12's Standard Transition of current government assets to the CRA Structure to pay down the debt:

-All current-government-owned and controlled assets must be turned over to the Parent Sector Board within the approved transition and sold into the free market; this clause is all-inclusive and relevant to every Sector.
+All current government-owned and controlled assets must be turned over to the Parent Sector Board within the approved transition period and sold on the free market; this clause is all-inclusive and applies to every Sector.

-The government assets are roughly equally separated into at least 100 publicly owned corporations in each relevant Sector; the Parent Sector Board would own all the stocks.
+The government assets are roughly equally distributed among at least 100 publicly owned corporations in each relevant Sector; the Parent Sector Board would own all the stock.

-The Parent Sector Board must determine the number of publicly owned corporations, per Sector, named Public Asset Corporations.
+The Parent Sector Board must determine, per Sector, the number of publicly owned corporations designated as Public Asset Corporations.

-The Parent Sector Board would sell an additional 1% of the stocks in the open trading markets per month.
+The Parent Sector Board would sell an additional 1% of the stock in the open trading markets each month.

-Every Public Asset Corporation will lease out assets in the open market with fiduciary responsibility obligations.
+Every Public Asset Corporation will lease assets in the open market, subject to fiduciary obligations.

-The Public Asset Corporations may sell assets on the open market after 50% of the stocks are sold.
+The Public Asset Corporations may sell assets on the open market after 50% of the stock is sold.

-The revenue from all sources derived from public asset corporations will be applied to the debt.
+Revenue from all public asset corporations will be applied to the debt.

-CRA's may purchase stocks or assets like every other free market entity.
+CRAs may purchase stocks or other assets like any other free-market entity.

-Every Parent Sector Board working through Sector Boards must implement a divesting plan of all government assets consistent with this standard transition.
+Every Parent Sector Board, working through Sector Boards, must implement a divestment plan for all government assets consistent with this standard transition.

-Any variance of this standard transition requires a 70% Parent Sector Board representative vote.
+Any deviation from this standard transition requires a 70% vote of the Parent Sector Board.

 CRA Section 13.
 Pockets of Freedom

-A Pocket of Freedom is an area of real estate in which people worldwide can immigrate in order to escape tyranny.
+A Pocket of Freedom is an area of real estate where people worldwide can immigrate to escape tyranny.

-Sector 6 may legitimately acquire land and water rights outside American borders to establish Pockets of Freedom.
+Sector 6 may ethically acquire land and water rights outside U.S. borders to establish Pockets of Freedom.

-The Federal Sector 6 Sector Board must set up a system of obligations that Sector 6 CRA's must accomplish to claim water rights in the open ocean.
+The Federal Sector 6 Sector Board must establish a system of obligations that Sector 6 CRAs must fulfill to claim water rights in the open ocean.

-A Sector 6 CRA may propose a Pocket of Freedom and, if approved with a 40% federal Sector 6 Sector Board vote, take the lead on their Pocket of Freedom; a 60% federal Sector 6 Sector Board vote removes the lead CRA; the CRA with the most federal Sector 6 Sector Board support may take the lead of a Pocket of Freedom without a lead CRA.
+A Sector 6 CRA may propose a Pocket of Freedom and, if approved by a 40% federal Sector 6 Sector Board vote, take the lead on that Pocket of Freedom; a 60% federal Sector 6 Sector Board vote removes the lead CRA; the CRA with the most federal Sector 6 Sector Board support may take the lead of a Pocket of Freedom without a lead CRA.

-The Sector 6 CRA that was approved the lead must set up a distinct legislative, executive and Judicial body per Pocket of Freedom named, Sector 6 CRA Lead; all federal Sector 6 CRA's must proportionally appoint legislative and judicial members to make up 30% of each distinct Sector 6 CRA Lead; the Sector 6 CRA Lead appoints 70% of the legislative and judicial members and the top executive.
+The Sector 6 CRA approved as the lead must establish a distinct legislative, executive, and judicial body, named Sector 6 CRA Lead.
+All federal Sector 6 CRAs must proportionally appoint legislative and judicial members to make up 30% of each distinct Sector 6 CRA Lead.
+The Sector 6 CRA Lead appoints 70% of the legislative and judicial members and the top executive.

-The Sector 6 CRA Lead must set up regulations regarding people entering their Pocket of Freedom.
+The Sector 6 CRA Lead must establish regulations for those entering their Pocket of Freedom.

-Each distinct Pocket of Freedom is limited to one million people.
+Each Pocket of Freedom is limited to one million people before admission is restricted.

-The Sector 6 CRA Lead may expel a person from a Pocket of Freedom with a 30% vote.
+The Sector 6 CRA Lead may expel a person from a Pocket of Freedom by a 30% vote.

-The federal Sector 7 has Original-Authority to and must protect the land, property, and people within the Pockets of Freedom from outside threats.
+The federal Sector 7 has Original-Authority to protect the land, property, and people within the Pockets of Freedom from outside threats.

-Pockets of Freedom CRA Structures are initially under the complete control of the Sector 6 CRA Lead.
+Pockets of Freedom CRA Structures are initially under the full control of the Sector 6 CRA Lead.

-The Sector 6 CRA Lead's complete control indicates they can adjust Rating Floors, adjust tax and fee amounts, adjust charitable requirements, assign leadership personnel to Sector 13, among other controls.
+The Sector 6 CRA Lead's complete control includes the ability to adjust Rating Floors, tax and fee amounts, and charitable requirements, as well as to assign leadership personnel to Sector 13, among other controls.

-The Sector 6 CRA Lead's complete control must yield to Pocket of Freedom CRA Structure control as the Pocket of Freedom reaches Rating Floor thresholds set by the Federal Sector 6 Rating System.
+The Sector 6 CRA Lead's complete control must yield to the Pocket of Freedom CRA Structure’s control as the Pocket of Freedom reaches the Rating Floor thresholds set by the Federal Sector 6 Rating System.

-The Pocket of Freedom's Sector 24 must collect 5% of the Pocket of Freedom's GDP to fund the federal Sector 9; a Pocket of Freedom's GDP is part of the national GDP.
+Sector 24 of the Pocket of Freedom must collect 5% of the Pocket of Freedom's GDP to fund the federal Sector 9; the Pocket of Freedom's GDP is part of the national GDP.

-Every non-American living in a Pocket of Freedom must sign a CRA Social contract for their Pocket of Freedom, thus becoming a CRA and RA member in every Sector.
+Every non-American living in a Pocket of Freedom must sign a CRA Social contract for their Pocket of Freedom, thereby becoming a CRA and RA member in every Sector.

 A Pocket of Freedom social contract does not convey American citizenship.

-Non-American members of the Pockets of Freedom do not have voting rights in any federal level CRA.
+Non-American members of the Pockets of Freedom do not have voting rights at the federal level CRA.

 Americans, living or doing business in Pockets of Freedom, have full voting rights.